 Federal, and NGO

-The Department of Energy recognizes certification programs that are aligned with the Better Buildings® Workforce Guidelines and which have received qualified accreditation by the American National Standards Institute, International Accreditation Service, or other qualified accreditation bodies who are in compliance with ISO/IEC 17024:2012.
+The Department of Energy recognizes the EMP program for being aligned with the Better Buildings® Workforce Guidelines and for having received qualified accreditation by the American National Standards Institute in compliance with ISO/IEC 17024:2012.

 ASHRAE 211 Standard for Commercial Building Energy Audits (Qualified Energy Auditor)